coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 *Opportunist (Ex):* Once per round, the rogue can make an attack of opportunity against an opponent who has just been struck for damage in melee by another character.
-This attack counts as the rogue's attack of opportunity for that round.
-Even a rogue with the Combat Reflexes feat can't use the opportunist ability more than once per round.
+This attack counts as the rogue’s attack of opportunity for that round.
+Even a rogue with the Combat Reflexes feat can’t use the opportunist ability more than once per round.

 *Skill Mastery:* The rogue becomes so certain in the use of certain skills that she can use them reliably even under adverse conditions.